 I’ve always been thankful for that because I grew up knowing the person I felt closest to and most loved by as a child, my Grandma, had watched her parents die in a bomb blast in London, England during the 1st World War.

-I’ve never been sure which part horrified me more, the fact that she saw her parents, her security and all the love she owned disappear before her eyes in one fateful moment as she watched from her window that evening, or the naked knowledge that her life was forever changed from that moment forward, and that it could happen to anyone … anywhere … anytime.
+I’ve never been sure which part horrified me more, the fact that she saw her parents, her security and all the love she owned disappear before her eyes in one fateful moment as she watched from her window that evening, or the naked knowledge that her life was forever changed from that moment forward.

 I loved everything about my Grandma.
 As imperfect as she always humbly joked about being, she was perfect in my eyes and even more perfect in my heart.